raushanraja/telegram-twitter-bot/readme.md

 - get own twitter timeline
 - get other user timeline using their username (without @ symbol)
 - send tweet
-    - without pic: just send text after selection options
+    - without pic: just send text after selecting options
     - with picture:
         - select picture and add text in the caption of picture and send